oolongjiawei/Capstone/README.md

 ### Problem
 In today's fast+paced world, people seek quick, accessible ways to gain personal insights and guidance.
-Traditional fortune+telling methods are often time+consuming or geographically limited.
-Fortune+Tellers addresses this by offering immediate, personalized insights into various life aspects, including relationships, career, and personal growth, through a digital platform accessible anytime, anywhere.
+Traditional fortune-telling methods are often time-consuming or geographically limited.
+Fortune House addresses this by offering immediate, personalized insights into various life aspects, including relationships, career, and personal growth, through a digital platform accessible anytime, anywhere.

 ### User Profile
 + Individuals interested in self+reflection and personal growth
 + Users seeking guidance on life decisions
-+ People curious about Eastern philosophy and fortune+telling methods
++ People curious about Eastern philosophy and fortune-telling methods

 ### Features
-+ Personalized fortune+telling based on birth date, time, and location.
++ Personalized fortune-telling based on birth date, time, and location.
 - Daily fortune cookies.
 + Users can create and manage their accounts to keep track of their daily fortune.
-+ Mobile+responsive design.
++ Mobile-responsive design.

 All you need is your intuition and focus, and a couple of taps or mouse clicks.
 Whether you are doing this just for fun or choose to believe in the high magic – ENJOY!